Exercise For Stress Relief

 An adrenaline rush occurs when the adrenal gland is stimulated through an activity that causes stress on the body.
 Naturally, many extreme sports cause stress to the human body, particularly teens.
 According to the University of Maryland Endocrinology Health Guide, when the adrenal gland is stimulated it releases a number of hormones, such as epinephrine (or adrenaline).
 This increases the heart rate and the force of heart contractions, facilitates blood flow to the muscles and brain, causes relaxation of smooth muscles, and helps with the conversion of glycogen to glucose in the liver.
 This is the adrenaline rush that many extreme athletes seek and can’t get enough of.

 Are extreme sports a good idea for your teen?
-Here is a list of some of their benefits of exercise to help you make an informed decision.
+Unlike other extreme sports articles, which talk about the potential risks, here is a list of some of their benefits of exercise to help you make an informed decision.

 1. Healthy Adrenaline

 If your teen is in recovery or is consistently turning to unhealthy activities for a dose of adrenaline, then enrolling them in an extreme sport might be a better source for them.
-Extreme sports like snowboarding, bungee jumping, mountain biking, river rafting or rock climbing can trigger the body’s “fight or flight” instinct, even when using proper safety equipment and with a trained guide or teacher.
+Different types of extreme sports, like snowboarding, bungee jumping, mountain biking, river rafting or rock climbing, can trigger the body’s “fight or flight” instinct, even when using proper safety equipment and with a trained guide or teacher.
 As a result, your teen might receive that same level of adrenaline rush they might have otherwise gotten from drugs or risky activities.
 Be sure to monitor their activities, however, as addiction to adrenaline can also be a serious condition.

 Enrolling your child in a sport of any kind is a and physical health.
 Getting involved with an extreme sport is a great way to have fun while maintaining a healthy body weight.
 Some exercise benefits from sports training include building muscles, reducing fat, and helping with heart health.